 The Baxa Cabin – Cedar Point Biostation, Ogallala, NE

 Cedar Point Biological Station sits on the southern side of Lake Ogallala in western Nebraska.
 Its geography marks the division between the Sandhills in the north and the agricultural plains towards the south and on to Colorado.
-Initially founded as a girlscout camp in1949 under the guidance of R. Alice Drought it was eventually taken over by the University of Nebraska at Lincoln in 1974 and today it hosts a community of visiting academics, researchers and students from bioscience and fine art degrees.
+Initially founded as a girl scout camp in1949 under the guidance of R. Alice Drought, the University of Nebraska eventually took it over at Lincoln in 1974.
+Today, it hosts a community of visiting academics, researchers, and students from bioscience and fine art degrees.

 The cladding and louvers of the cabin refer to techniques of cross-ventilation from rural vernacular buildings and the older cabins at Cedar Point.
 In this region the hot dry summers are compounded by insect problems from surrounding lakes.
 The louvers system of gables and individual windows can be operated from within without having to open the mesh screens.
 The entire walls of the front and back façades provide operable louvers made from locally-milled red cedar that allow air to pass through the building in the summer and seal the interior when unoccupied during harsh winters.